-No matter where you go or how long you travel, preparing for how you'll pay for things overseas is one of the easiest ways to save money while travelling, period.
+No matter where you go or how long you travel, using a credit or debit card with no foreign transaction fees is one of the easiest ways to save money while travelling, period.

-Currency exchange booths at airports and banks can be convenient, but a lot of your money goes towards exchange fees (e.g. $10 per exchange) and hidden commissions padded into poor exchange rates.
+Currency exchange booths at airports and banks can be convenient, but a lot of your money goes towards exchange fees (e.g. $10 per exchange) and hidden commissions padded into poor exchange rates (especially the booths advertising “no commissions”).
 With a bit of research and planning, you can save hundreds, if not thousands of dollars in fees over the long-term!

-Credit and debit cards are the cheapest, easiest ways to get money and make payments overseas.
-Credit cards are accepted worldwide, and when you need cash, ATMs are abundant in every country.
-ATMs are internationally networked through the Visa/Plus and Mastercard/Cirrus networks.
+Credit and debit cards with no foreign transaction fees are the cheapest, easiest ways to get money and make payments overseas.
+Credit cards are accepted worldwide, and ATMs are internationally networked through the Visa/Plus and Mastercard/Cirrus networks.
 You enter your PIN and withdraw your cash just like you would at home, while the exchange rates are automatically handled by the banks.

 However, some credit and debit cards are better than others!
-Hidden in the fine print, banks still try to secretly add commissions and fees to each payment or ATM withdrawal made abroad.
-Even if you don't travel a lot, these fees add up quickly.
+For the majority of cards, banks still try to add commissions and fees to each payment or ATM withdrawal made abroad.
+Even if you don’t travel a lot, these fees add up quickly.